somnambulist-tech/query-builder/README.md

 Before this library can be used a `TypeCaster` must be registered with the `TypeCaster` manager.
 Type casting is used to convert values to data types suitable for use in queries.
-Specifically: it is used to handle custom data types that should be converted to `ExpressionInterface` instances during query compilation.
+Specifically: it is used to handle custom data types that should be converted to `Expression` instances during query compilation.

 A Doctrine DBAL caster is included (this library is intended to be used with Doctrine DBAL), allowing DBAL types to be used with the query builder and compiler.
 For other DB drivers, you will need to implement your own type